AtlasOfLivingAustralia/la-pipelines/README.md

 # Living Atlas Pipelines extensions

-This project is proof of concept quality code aimed at identifying work required to use of pipelines as a replacement to [biocache-store](https://github.com/AtlasOfLivingAustralia/biocache-store) for data ingress.
+This project is *proof of concept quality code* aimed at identifying work required to use of pipelines as a replacement to [biocache-store](https://github.com/AtlasOfLivingAustralia/biocache-store) for data ingress.

-## Done so far:
+## Prototyped so far:

 1. Extension with ALA taxonomy
 2. Extension with Sampling information (Environmental & Contextual)